hadouken/hadouken/CONTRIBUTING.md

  * Make sure your code builds on both Windows and Linux.
 The `develop` branch is continuously built on Windows and Ubuntu.
  * Keep to standard C++11.
- * Keep to existing code style, i.e braces on new lines, space between statement and brackes (`if (condition)`).
+ * Keep to existing code style, i.e braces on new lines, space between statement and braces (`if (condition)`).
 If in doubt, trust Visual Studio.

 ## Pull requests